Tulip-HFT/Tulip-HFT.github.io/_posts/2015-08-24-bitcoinxt.md

 Besides increasing the blocksize BitcoinXT adds the following features:

-**Double spend relaying:**  The implementation of this feature, broadcasts a warning to the network when a user tries to respend his Bitcoin.
+**Double spend relaying:**&nbsp;&nbsp;The implementation of this feature, broadcasts a warning to the network when a user tries to respend his Bitcoin.
 This allows other nodes to become aware of this and take action.

-**Support for BIP64:**  This allows a client to ask a node for a list of addresses with nonzero balance.
+**Support for BIP64:**&nbsp;&nbsp;This allows a client to ask a node for a list of addresses with nonzero balance.
 This can be used in clients that do not wish to download the entire blockchain to provide basic wallet functionality.
 The returned information is not authenticated in any way.

-**Refresh DNS list:**  Two new DNS seeds are re-added/added (bitnodes.io and visnumeris.com) and it has been documented who runs which.
+**Refresh DNS list:**&nbsp;&nbsp;Two new DNS seeds are re-added/added (bitnodes.io and visnumeris.com) and it has been documented who runs which.
 These DNS seeds are used to search for reliable nodes while booting.
 When booted your node will continue to use p2p node discovery.

-**Anti-Dos attack improvements:**  One of the problems with bitcoin nodes is that you can easily dos them by opening a lot of connections each with a different IP.
+**Anti-Dos attack improvements:**&nbsp;&nbsp;One of the problems with bitcoin nodes is that you can easily dos them by opening a lot of connections each with a different IP.
 This feature intends to solve that by giving a certain priority depending on the group in which an IP belongs to.
 Right now, only one group is defined which gives a low priority to all connections from the Tor network.

 It has been rumoured that by definition you are on a blacklisted and there for cannot connect.
 This is simply not true.
 When, a node can no longer handle connections it will disconnect Tor connections first.
 This prevents attacks from the Tor network.